xrdocs/8000/_blogs/cisco-8608-architecture.md

 ### Power Modules Overview

 You can install up to four 3200W AC or 3200W DC power supplies in the chassis.
 Ensure that all power connection wiring conforms that to the rules and regulations in the National Electrical Code (NEC) and in local codes.
-Note: The Cisco 8608 chassis doesn't support a mix of AC and DC Power Supply Units (PSUs)
+Note: The Cisco 8608 chassis doesn't support a mix of AC and DC Power Supply Units (PSUs){: .notice}

 AC Power Module (86-3.2KW-AC)
 • The AC power modules are single feed with 3200W capacity at 220V.
 They also support operation at 110V with half the capacity.